adhocmaster/Evolutionary-World-Simulator/games/GoldHunters/Encounters.md

 - All agents take turns digging once from the same resource.
 - Agents with lower strength dig first.
-- If the resource runs out, agents who haven't dug yet get nothing.
+- If the resource runs out, the encounter ends.

 ## Competition: Weighted based on resource availability